teksi/wastewater/docs/en/user-guide/digitizing/digitizingchannels.rst

 When inserting a new reach using the wizard, the start and end points of the line geometry determine the level of the corresponding reach points (as shown in the pictures above).
 These values can be overwritten before saving.
-Upon saving, the level values `rp_from_level` and `rp_to_level` are used to define The Z value of the first and last vertex of a reach.
+Upon saving, the level values `rp_from_level` and `rp_to_level` are used to define the Z value of the first and last vertex of a reach.

 When updating a reach, there are several cases: